khesualdo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 ---

 Tic Tac Toe was a side project based on what I learned in CPSC 231 (Introduction to Computer Science).
-I hope this gives future student some confidence and insight on making their own projects.
+I hope this gives future students some confidence and insight on making their own projects.

 Also check out the group project we had to make: [Apocalypse](https://github.com/Step7750/Apocalypse)